Garmin Forerunner 255S

 Best for

-Runners, triathletes, hikers, and small-wrist users who want strong GPS accuracy, long battery life, and deep Garmin training tools in a compact case.
+Best for runners, triathletes, hikers, swimmers, and smaller-wrist users who want strong GPS accuracy, long battery life, recovery insights, and practical training depth without a bulky flagship watch.

 Not for